gramineproject/graphene/Examples/openvino_benchmark/README.md

 ## Performance considerations
-- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to graphene-sgx startup (before the workload starts executing).
+- Preheat manifest option pre-faults the enclave memory and moves the performance penalty to Graphene-SGX startup (before the workload starts executing).
 To use preheat option, add ``sgx.preheat_enclave = true`` to the manifest template.
 - Skipping invalid user pointer checks when the application does not invoke system calls with invalid pointers (typical case) can help improve performance.
 To use this option, add